Sunny Kaushal: Career

 Kaushal's next was the dance based film Bhangra Paa Le alongside Rukshar Dhillon which released on 3 January 2020 in selected screens.
 Later that same year, Kaushal headlined Amazon Prime Video's original series The Forgotten Army - Azaadi Ke Liye.
 The series was directed by Kabir Khan based on true events of the Indian National Army fight for Indian Independence during World War II.
 The New Indian Express found his performance to be "splendid".

 A year later, he starred in the romantic drama film Shiddat where he played the role of Jaggi Dil, a man who desperately tries to reach London to be with his love who is going to marry another man.
 After being indefinitely delayed due to the COVID-19 pandemic, the film premiered on 1 October 2021 on Disney+ Hotstar.
 Samriddhi Srivastava of India Today commented: "Kaushal’s dialogue deliveries and convincing performance will win your heart".

 In 2022, Kaushal featured alongside Nushrratt Bharuccha and Vijay Varma in Hurdang, a love story set in the backdrop of the student agitation of 1990 in Allahabad.
 Then he was seen in the survival film Mili alongside Janhvi Kapoor and Manoj Pahwa.

 In 2023, he featured opposite Yami Gautam in the Netflix suspense thriller film Chor Nikal Ke Bhaaga.
 He was then seen in the romantic thriller sequel Phir Aayi Hasseen Dillruba, alongside Taapsee Pannu and Vikrant Massey.

 In the media

-Kaushal was ranked in The Times Most Desirable Men at number 45 in 2018, at No. 38 in 2019.
+Kaushal was ranked in The Times Most Desirable Men at number 45 in 2018 and at No. 38 in 2019.